max-t-wheeler/Financial-Market-Simulator/README.md

 # Financial-Market-Simulator

 This is a simple program designed to simulate transactions between agents in a financial market.
-Each agent within the market is a designated a trader or a financial intermediary to which each is assigned a portfolio containing various assets (claims) in five asset classes:
+Each agent within the market is a designated a trader or a financial intermediary and each is assigned a portfolio containing various assets (claims) in five asset classes:
 * currency (cash)
 * stocks (equities)
 * bonds (debt instruments)